Browse our frequently asked questions and let us inform, help and guide you through all things Alternative Flooring.

-Quintessentially British; our Quirky and Quirky B ranges are made using wool from British sheep and carries the British Wool Licence.
+Quintessentially British; our Quirky ranges are made using wool from British sheep and carries the British Wool Licence.
 Every piece is made by skilled craftsmen on axminster looms in Wiltshire.

 We celebrate craft, pattern and design, and the end result is our award-winning Quirky patterned carpets.